 - Specialist Pathways: Covering specific areas like test automation, security, and mobile testing are designed to cater to the evolving needs of the software testing industry, focusing on specialized areas of expertise.
 See all of the ISTQB certification options in the software testing career path.

-Why Specialize After Foundation Level?
+Why specialize after Foundation Level?

 - Career Advancement: Specializing allows professionals to target specific roles within the testing field, opening up opportunities for career advancement and higher salaries.
+See our tips on getting promoted in software QA and how to get software testing jobs.

 - Meet Industry Demands: As technology evolves, there is a growing need for testers with specialized skills in areas like AI testing, mobile application testing, and security testing.
 Gaining expertise in these areas can make you invaluable to employers.
 (Note: If you are interested in API testing certification, this is offered by AT*SQA.)
+See why software testers now need broad skill sets.

 - Enhanced Skills and Knowledge: Each specialized certification equips you with deep insights and practical skills in your chosen area of testing, enabling you to improve the quality of work and contribute more effectively to your team.

-Recommended Specializations After ISTQB Foundation Level:
+Recommended specializations after ISTQB Foundation Level

 - Agile Testing for professionals in agile development processes, focusing on the dynamics of agile projects and the role of a tester within such projects.